-In view of establishing a single resolution process in the EU, the Single Resolution Fund (SRF) has been created to provide funding support for the resolution of banks and will be financed by bank levies raised at a national level (see "Regulation and Supervision of Banks in the Hellenic Republic- Single Resolution Mechanism").
+In view of establishing a single resolution process in the EU, the Single Resolution Fund ("SRF") has been created to provide funding support for the resolution of banks and will be financed by bank levies raised at a national level (see "Regulation and Supervision of Banks in the Hellenic Republic-Single Resolution Mechanism").
 The SRF would reach a target level of at least 1 per cent. of covered deposits of all credit institutions in Member States participating in the Banking Union over an eight-year period.
 During this transitional period, the SRF would comprise national compartments corresponding to each participating Member State.
 The resources accumulated in those compartments will be progressively mutualised over a period of eight years.
 Although the European Council has adopted an implementing act to calculate the contributions of banks to the SRF and an implementing regulation specifying uniform conditions of application of the SRM Regulation with regard to ex ante contributions to the SRF, the calculation and payment terms of the contribution amounts have not been specified by the relevant national resolution authorities.
-In Greece, Law 4370/2016, which replaces Law 3746/2009 previously in forces, defines, among other things, the scope and certain aspects of the operation of the HDIGF, the terms of participation of credit institutions, as well as the process for determining and paying contributions to its Schemes (see above).
+In Greece, the scope and certain aspects of the operation of the HDIGF, the terms of participation of credit institutions, as well as the process for determining and paying contributions to its schemes are specified in Law 4370/2016 (see above).